 In each of the six honors courses, students will participate in enrichment activities where they can apply their knowledge to service in the campus and local community while becoming an independent learner, a leader and a responsible citizen.

-Applications to the Summerland Honors Program can be filled out online or sent to the director, Dr. Charles Horn.
+In addition, current Newberry College students and transfer students may apply for entry into the program.
+Applications to the Summerland Honors Program are sent to the director, Dr. Charles Horn.

 © 2013 Newberry College.
 All Rights Reserved.

 U.S. News & World Report Best Colleges 2013

 Website by Cyberwoven